maximtereshchenko/conveyor/README.md

 # Features

+* Schematic
-* Schematic - definition of a project to package
+    * This is a definition of a project to package
+* Manual
-* Manual - definition of an already packaged artifact
+    * This is a definition of an already packaged artifact
+* Module path
+    * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
 * Plugins
     * Plugins are defined in a manual or a schematic with a name, an optional version and an optional configuration in a form of key-value pairs
     * Plugins are packaged in a JAR and exported via Java module system
-    * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's manual.
+    * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's manual
-      `Note: given plugins require the same dependency, the highest version wins taken into account the presence of the dependency requiring that version in the result module path`
     * Given properties and the configuration from the schematic, plugin produces zero or more tasks bound to a stage and a step withing that stage
     * Configuration values can be templated with schematic properties using `${property.key}` syntax